 Figure 1 compares annual energy cost savings, first cost for the upgrade, and net annualized LCC savings.
-The net annualized LCC savings per square foot is the annual energy savings plus the annualized value of first cost savings under scenario 1.
+The net annualized LCC savings per square foot is the annual energy savings net of an allowance to pay for the added cost under scenario 1.
 Figure 2 shows overall state weighted net LCC results for both scenarios.
 When net LCC is positive, the updated code edition is considered cost-effective.